-Melbourne CBD Physio has long offered Telehealth services, but it was only in March of 2020 that it gained a significant role in patient care.
+Melbourne CBD Physiotherapy and Sports Medicine has long offered Telehealth services, but it was only in March of 2020 that it gained a significant role in patient care.
 As with any emerging service, there were some teething issues.

 As Victoria has finished a third lockdown period, we’ve reflected on what we’ve learned in developing our Telehealth services to continue delivering optimal patient outcomes.